tkw1536/TIPSY/docs/inspector.md

 These buttons overwrite any previously made selections.

 Each path can be given a color to be used in the Graph Displays using a color input.

 Four presets can be applied via the side panel.
+- `Orange And Gray`: Assigns bundles the color `orange`, and fields the color `gray`.
+This is the default.
+- `Per Main Bundle`: Assigns a unique color to each path based on the main bundle it belongs to.
+- `Per Bundle`: Assigns a unique color to each path based on the bundle it belongs to.
+- `Per Path`: Assigns each path a unique color.
+Unique colors are generated automatically by using the golden ratio within the HSV color scheme.

 The side panel also allows exporting and importing the colors as a json file.

 ## The Namespace Map Tab